Maker & Media Commons

 Workshops and Lectures

-Build creative teaching and learning opportunities in the Maker Studio, Experience Lab or your own post secondary classroom.
+Build creative teaching and learning opportunities in the Maker Studio, VR Lab or your own post secondary classroom.

 Access software guides and tutorials for Maker and Media Commons tools and technologies.